 Student Health Services welcomes veterans.
 We appreciate your military service and are ready to assist you in meeting your health and wellness needs at Chatham University.
 We offer a variety of services and educational programs which you, as an enrolled student, are able to access.
 In partnership with UPMC Urgent Care we provide nurse triage and assessment, as well as transportation to the Urgent Care facility to receive immediate care for illness and injury by a physician.

 Student Health Services is committed to working with students to insure that those needing on-going or specialty care are given guidance and receive referrals to providers in the neighboring area.
 We also have information available for veterans to help navigate the Department of Veterans’ Affairs (VA) Pittsburgh Healthcare System if you are entitled to benefits.
-For details please contact the Office of Student Health and Wellness at 412.365.1238 visit the website at: Student Health Services
+For details please contact the Office of Student Health and Wellness at 412.365.1238.

 The University requires that all full-time students, both undergraduate and graduate, carry health insurance coverage.
 Coverage can be provided by the University sponsored Accident and Sickness Insurance plan or through your own comparable health insurance plan.
 The University sponsored Accident and Sickness insurance plan is designed to meet basic health care needs at an affordable cost.
-The plan provides a maximum benefit of $250,000 per lifetime and costs $1,780 for the 2014-2015 academic year.
+The plan provides a maximum benefit of $250,000 per lifetime.
 The premium is billed directly to your student account and split evenly between the Fall and Spring Semesters.
 Insured students may also add their eligible dependents to the plan by going online to my.chatham.edu

 Waiving Student Health Insurance

-If you have alternate insurance that has carried over from the service or any other alternative coverage, you may waive enrollment in the University sponsored plan by visiting my.chatham.edu and clicking on the "Health Insurance" link to complete the waiver process.
+If you have alternate insurance that has carried over from the service or any other alternative coverage, you may waive enrollment in the University sponsored plan by visiting my.chatham.eduand clicking on the "Health Insurance" link to complete the waiver process.
 A pending charge for the health insurance premium will be placed on your student account upon registration at full-time status.
 If you have alternate coverage and you process a waiver before the waiver deadline, the pending charge will be removed.
-Any full-time student who does not complete the waiver process online by September 12, 2014 (January 12th for new Spring Semester students) will automatically be enrolled in the Chatham University Accident and Sickness Insurance Plan, and will be responsible for all premium amounts charged to their student account.
+Any full-time student who does not complete the waiver process online by the semester deadline will automatically be enrolled in the Chatham University Accident and Sickness Insurance Plan, and will be responsible for all premium amounts charged to their student account.